abhishekmandal11/FaceMaskDetector/README.md

 **Installation:**
 1. Ensure you have Python installed on your system.
 If not, download and install Python from [python.org](https://www.python.org/).
-2. Clone or download the project repository from [GitHub](https://github.com/yourusername/face-mask-detector).
+2. Clone or download the project repository.
 3. Navigate to the project directory in your terminal or command prompt.
 4. Install the required dependencies by running the following command:
    ```